 Unlike 100 percent acrylic, siliconized acrylic combines the ease and use of acrylic with the strength and durability of silicone.
 Sure, it’s a little tougher to clean up after, but it makes for a strong sealant on porcelain, tile, metal and glass, unlike pure acrylic.
 It’s even strong enough to use outdoors.
 But just because the label says so, doesn’t mean it would be my first choice to use outside.

-As far as I’m concerned, this is the only way to seal a bathtub or shower area for good.
-It’s mostly mildew and mold resistant, has one hell of a lifespan and works excellent on all non-porous surfaces.
+As far as I’m concerned, silicone caulk is the only way to seal a bathtub or shower area for good.
+It is mostly mildew and mold resistant, has one hell of a lifespan and works excellent on all non-porous surfaces.
 Unfortunately, it doesn’t stick well to porous materials like wood or drywall, but it’s super flexible and strong.
-It’s a pain in the ass to clean up after, it usually takes some heavy duty solvents to get it off your hands, plus it stinks like pickled egg farts – but once you apply it, it can last for decades.
+It’s a pain to clean up after, it usually takes some heavy duty solvents to get it off your hands, plus it stinks like pickled egg farts – but once you apply it, it can last for decades.

 Also known as Liquid Nail, adhesive caulks are designed to stick to just about anything.
 Gluing two materials together for good?
 Use this stuff and it’s probably going to stay that way for a long time.
 Some adhesives are mold and mildew resistant making them a good choice for wet locations.
 Most adhesives can be cleaned up with plain old water, but it’s a good idea to have a solvent on hand when it comes to getting it off of clothes and shoes.